AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-request-nesting-and-embedding.md

 >[!NOTE]
 >
->Image Serving will automatically run the validate utility when a foreign image is first used, to ensure that the image is valid and has not been corrupted during transmission.
+>Image Serving automatically runs the validate utility when a foreign image is first used, to ensure that the image is valid and has not been corrupted during transmission.
 This may cause a slight delay on first access.
 For best performance, it is recommended to limit the size of such images and/or use an image file format that compresses well.

 ## Restrictions {#section-fb68e3f0d40947feb94d7bf183b64929}